inno-devops-labs/F23-intro-course-labs/lab6/DiskSpaceAnalysis.md

  540624 usman     20   0 6947000 208764  50096 S   0.3   1.3   1:56.85 WebExtensions
  662069 usman     20   0 2571800 186188 100620 S   0.3   1.1   0:49.59 Isolated Web Co
  ```

+**Observations:**

+- A significant portion of the CPU is idle (90.9%).

+- RAM utilization is quite high with only 599.6 MiB free out of 15850.3 MiB.
+However, a good portion is used as buffer/cache which the system can release if needed.

+- Swap space is being used (2662 MB) but there's still a good amount of free swap left (13721 MB).

+- The process "Isolated Web Co" is consuming the highest CPU at 30.2% followed by firefox (21.9% CPU and 3.3% RAM.
+(PID: 540529))

+- The process "gnome-shell" is consuming the most RAM at 4.2%.